seafloor/seafloor.github.io/_posts/2025-01-04-just-stick-it-in-a-yaml.md

 ## The problem with parameters

 I remember the early years of my PhD when I was first running lots of comparisons of lots of models.
 I would have so many models, so many parameters.
 There wasn't just the tuning for models (mostly drawing from distributions for random search in cross-validation, but sometimes enumerated grids too), but also the huge range of simulations I ran.
-There's also another questions, another thing that can be changed, another question to answer.
+There are always other questions, another thing that can be changed, another question to answer.

 Does this effect I'm seeing level off when I saturate sample size?
 Is it driven by main effects?
 What if I introduce more realistic correlation between predictors?
 What if I degrade the signal to show poor genotyping quality (or poor predictor measurement in general)?
 I can see that there's an issue with *p >> n*, but is it really a fundamental issue with the model, or just a search problem in hyperparameter tuning? (*spoiler:* it's normally a search problem.
-There's a new shiny paper showing that they get 1% more AUC with there model?
+There's a new shiny paper showing that they get 1% more AUC with their model?
 It's a minor change in optimisation.
 There's a big difference?
 They probably know how to tune their own model, or even developed it by testing on the same data, much better than the other one they didn't develop.
-Not that I'm pessimistic).
+Not that I'm pessimistic...).

 So I had a lot of parameters to change.
 I dealt with this a in bunch of ways over the years: pull parameters to the top of a script to change, pass them as command line arguments with argparse or bash args, wrap it in a script where all the parameters go, set them as defaults in a function, write an exceptionally long bash script that takes named args (--like=this) etc. etc.